-JCT Estimate: This provision would increase revenues by \$10.4 billion over 10 years.
+JCT Estimate: This provision, as modified and amended, would increase revenues by \$6.9 billion over 10 years.

-3. Excise tax on excess tax-exempt organization executive compensation
+2. Excise tax on excess tax-exempt organization executive compensation

 Current Law: Under current law, publicly traded C corporations can deduct up to \$1 million for compensation paid to chief executive officers and other certain highly paid officers.
 Current law also limits the deductibility of certain severance-pay ("parachute payments").
 There is no excise tax or other limitation on the executive compensation or severance payments made by tax-exempt organizations.
 Under current law, there are reasonableness requirements and a prohibition against private inurement for executive compensation for tax-exempt entities.
 There is not, however, an excise tax under current law tied to the amount of compensation.